Lesson 2 Health Matters!

 Talk It Out, Help Is Here 1

-On today’s show, we ____ going to learn about special park benches in Zimbabwe called Friendship Benches.
+On today’s show, we are going to learn ____ special park benches in Zimbabwe called Friendship Benches.

 We have two special guests.
-First, please ____ the founder of the Friendship Bench program, Dr. Dixon Chibanda.
+First, please welcome the founder ____ the Friendship Bench program, Dr. Dixon Chibanda.

-Can you tell us what inspired you ____ come up with the program?
+Can you tell us what inspired you to come ____ with the program?

 Sure.
-The idea came from an ____ I had as a psychiatrist.
+The idea came from ____ experience I had as a psychiatrist.

-However, she couldn’t get help because she was unable to afford the bus ride to the ____
+However, she couldn’t ____ help because she was unable to afford the bus ride to the hospital.

-This ____ me, as I had never considered such a problem before.
+This shocked me, as I had ____ considered such a problem before.

-In fact, it is difficult for many ____ in Zimbabwe to pay for transportation and receive medical treatment.
+In fact, it is difficult for many people in Zimbabwe to pay for transportation and ____ medical treatment.

-Furthermore, there has ____ a lack of psychiatrists in the country for many years.
+____ there has been a lack of psychiatrists in the country for many years.

-there were only eleven psychiatrists serving Zimbabwe’s population ____ over twelve million people.
+there were only eleven psychiatrists serving Zimbabwe’s population of ____ twelve million people.

-____ needed to find a way to bring psychiatry into the community.
+I needed to find ____ way to bring psychiatry into the community.

 Talk It Out, Help Is Here 2